-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (2) If a tractor is used in a place that is too low for the tractor to work while it is fitted with a roll-over protective structure, the structure may be lowered or removed for the period during which the tractor is used in such a situation (but only if other measures to minimise the risk of roll-over are in place). - (3) This clause does not apply if the tractor is- - (a) installed in a fixed position, and in a manner which would no longer permit it to be used as powered mobile plant, or - (b) a tractor with a mass of less than 560 kilograms or a mass of 15,000 kilograms or more, or - (c) being used for a historical purpose or activity. - (4) In this clause-
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (2) If a tractor is used in a place that is too low for the tractor to work while it is fitted with a roll-over protective structure, the structure may be lowered or removed for the period during which the tractor is used in such a situation (but only if other measures to minimise the risk of roll-over are in place). - (3) This clause does not apply if the tractor is- - (a) installed in a fixed position, and in a manner which would no longer permit it to be used as powered mobile plant, or historical purpose or activity, in relation to the use of a tractor, includes an activity ancillary to a historical activity.

+- (b) a tractor with a mass of less than 560 kilograms or a mass of 15,000 kilograms or more, or - (c) being used for a historical purpose or activity. - (4) In this clause-